emesik/djiki/README.rst

 ``djiki.auth.base.OnlyAuthenticatedEdits`` and ``djiki.auth.base.OnlyAdminEdits``.

 ``DJIKI_TEPLATING_BACKEND`` — a Python path to a templating backend.
-The default is ``djiki.templating.django``, which is a light wrapper over the standard Django template engine.
+The default is ``djiki.templating.django_engine``, which is a light wrapper over the standard Django template engine.
 Therefore you are not strictly bound to the default implementation.
 The author, for example, uses *Jinja2* in some of his projects.

 Parsers